spencer-shadley/completed-class/02-Lesson-Plans/04-Week_Web-APIs/01-Day_Intro-Web-APIs/drill-solution.md

 1. Place that piece of bread on the remaining piece of bread such that each corner of bread is aligned
 1. Consume the sandwich

+[Where the above code fails](https://minecraft.makecode.com/courses/csintro/functions/unplugged).
+Pseudocoding this is actually nearly impossible!

 # Write a function that takes in two numbers and outputs the max (the greater of the two numbers)

 ```js